Error: Contact form not found.

 Understanding what disqualifies you from Chapter 7 helps determine if this bankruptcy chapter suits your situation.
 Income limits through the means test create the primary barrier, while asset levels and timing restrictions add complexity.
 Previous bankruptcy history and educational requirements round out the qualification framework.

-Most disqualification issues can be addressed through proper timing or alternative bankruptcy chapters.
+Some disqualification issues may be addressed through timing considerations or alternative bankruptcy chapters, depending on eligibility.
 Chapter 13 provides debt relief for those who exceed Chapter 7 limits, while waiting periods eventually expire for previous bankruptcy filers.

 High income only disqualifies Chapter 7 filing temporarily.
 If your income decreases below median levels, you can qualify for Chapter 7 relief in future filings.